Stay safe and check the latest government advice at Coronavirus Victoria.

 Did you know that one in three Aussies chooses to stay home with their pets instead of going on holiday?
 Now hotels across Melbourne are loosening ruff no-pet policies and welcoming dogs.
 There's never been a better time to staycation in the city with your four-legged best friend.
 Here’s where to book, and what to do nearby.
 Thanks to Life of Jinkee for modelling, and to Sofia Levin for translating Jinkee's staycation ideas for us.

-Adorably dubbed the V.I.Pooch package, design hotel Ovolo Laneways invites guests to bring their dog for an extra $80 per night.
-That gets your pooch a plush dog bed, food and water bowls on a custom mat and a designer doggy bag.
+Adorably dubbed the V.I.Pooch package, design hotel Ovolo Laneways invites guests to bring their dog.
+For a fee per night, your pooch gets a plush dog bed, food and water bowls on a custom mat and a designer doggy bag.
 The latter is stuffed with toys, snacks and quintessential poop bags for park walkies and inner-city adventures.

 Every room at Marriott Melbourne has a private courtyard, perfect for its Dog Days Staycation package.
 Expect food and water bowls, a plush bed and treats and a tennis ball upon arrival.
 Walkies are made easy with a map of local parks.
 There’s an in-room doggy dining menu available (we recommend poached chicken and sweet potato in a rice bun).
 For snacks, consult the mini bar full of pet treats.
-Purchase whole deer antlers, pooch-friendly rocky road, turkey-flavoured popcorn and more.
+Inside you might find whole deer antlers, pooch-friendly rocky road or turkey-flavoured popcorn.

 To do: Marriott is moments away from the heritage-listed Carlton Gardens, home to a Victorian-era fountain, tree-lined paths, grassy lawns and lakes.
 Stroll past the Royal Exhibition Building, Melbourne Museum and IMAX Cinema before settling in for a picnic with your pooch.
-Top tip: grab a sandwich and snacks from Pope Joan's new PopeIsh pop-up or take away pizza from SPQR on the way.
+Top tip: grab a takeaway pizza from SPQR on the way.